-If he notices any abnormalities, Dr. Fahmy may take a sample of your tissue for a biopsy.
+If they notice any abnormalities, Dr. Fahmy and Dr. Ravikumar may take a sample of your tissue for a biopsy.

-After he’s closely examined the images from the colposcopy, Dr. Fahmy goes over the results with you and recommends additional tests or procedures, if needed.
+After they closely examine the images from the colposcopy, Dr. Fahmy or Dr. Ravikumar go over the results with you and recommend additional tests or procedures, if needed.

 If you’ve had an abnormal Pap test and a colposcopy was recommended, call the office or book an appointment online for accurate testing with the DYSIS Colposcope.